armory/docs/content/en/armory-deployments/architecture.md

 For information about enabling the stage, see [Get Started With Armory Deployments for Spinnaker]({{< ref "armory-deployments-for-spinnaker" >}}).

-### Armory Agent
+### Armory Cloud Agent

-The Armory Agent allows Armory Cloud Services to interact with your Kubernetes clusters and orchestrate deployments without direct network access to your clusters.
-The Armory Agent gets installed in every deployment target and connects those clusters to the Agent Hub in Armory Cloud.
+The Armory Cloud Agent allows Armory Cloud Services to interact with your Kubernetes clusters and orchestrate deployments without direct network access to your clusters.
+The Agent gets installed in every deployment target and connects those clusters to the Agent Hub in Armory Cloud.
 The connections are encrypted long-lived gRPC HTTP2 connections.
-The connections are used for bidirectional communication between Armory Cloud Services and Armory Agents.
-Armory Agent issues API calls to your Kubernetes Cluster based on requests from Armory Cloud.
+The connections are used for bidirectional communication between Armory Cloud Services and Armory Cloud Agents.
+The Agent issues API calls to your Kubernetes Cluster based on requests from Armory Cloud.

 ### Armory Cloud